canonical/operator/HACKING.md

 ## Release Documentation

-`ops` and `ops-scenario` releases have several documentation artifacts, each serving a separate purpose and covering a different level.
+`ops` and `ops-scenario` releases have several documentation artefacts, each serving a separate purpose and covering a different level.

 Avoid using the word "Scenario", preferring "unit testing API" or "state